Obituary of William Joe Ayres

 Bill was a 3rd degree Master Mason and belonged to the Boise Lodge #2 for 28 years.
 He also belonged to the El Korah Shrine temple and was a member of the Black Light Patrol from 1992-2002.

 He was intelligent and very skilled in numerous fields.
-There wasn’t anything he couldn’t do or fix.
-While in the U.S. Marine Corp he was an accomplished aircraft mechanic.
+There wasn't anything he couldn't do or fix.
+While in the U.S. Marine Corps he was an accomplished aircraft mechanic.
 After he completed his military service and returned to Boise, Bill became a welder at Western Trailers, a diesel mechanic at Boise Locomotive, and worked as an Electronics Technician at Micron Technology for several years.
 Although he did not have any experience in the construction industry he built a large garage single-handedly which even included a bathroom.
 He completed his working career as a finish carpenter.

-Known to his friends and family as ‘Wild Bill’, he fearlessly welcomed any challenge.
-He was very athletic and an all-around sportsman who enjoyed hunting, target shooting, snow and water skiing, hang gliding, scuba diving, snowmobiling and riding motorcycles.
-He lived life on the edge but lived his life to the fullest.
+Known to his friends and family as 'Wild Bill' he fearlessly welcomed any challenge.
+He was very athletic and an all around sportsman who enjoyed hunting, target shooting, snow and water skiing, hang gliding, scuba diving, snowmobiling and riding motorcycles.
+He lived life on the edge but lived life to the fullest.
 He had an adventurous spirit and bold personality.
-Some might say he thought he was invincible and perhaps maybe a tiny bit stubborn.
-But those who knew him would say he had a tough exterior and a big, soft heart if you took the time to look for it hiding behind that beautiful smile.
+Some might say he thought he was invincible, competitive and perhaps maybe a tiny bit stubborn.
+But those who knew and loved him would say he had a tough exterior and a big, soft heart if you took the time to look for it hiding behind that beautiful smile.

 Bill was preceded in death by his dad, Thomas E. Ayres and his grandparents N.M. and Juliette Patterson.
 He is survived by his mother, Carolyn, his sisters Kathy (Tim) and Carrie (Lance), his brother Tommy (Diane), his nephew Patterson, and nieces Jamie, Michelle, Tabitha and Noriko.

 To send flowers to the family or plant a tree in memory of William Ayres, please visit Tribute Store